MrPowerScripts/reddit-karma-farming-bot/README.md

 Make an account and login.

-Create a monitor for a "GET" request every 5 minutes. the URL should be the url of your heroku project.
+Create a monitor for a "GET" request every 5 minutes. the URL should be the url of your heroku project. (it will look something like https://<APP NAME>.herokuapp.com/)

 Thats it, Your Free Hosting is complete!